Verified on PoE2 version 0.4.0 “The Last of the Druids,” April 2026. Balance values change with patches — check in-game for current numbers.

 Your first Atlas Passive Points — earned by completing maps — should go into nodes that increase map quantity, item rarity, and Waystone drop chance.
 This sustains your supply of higher-tier Waystones rather than spending them down faster than they drop.

-League mechanics you’ll encounter in maps: Breach (a purple hand tears open the ground, fight waves of monsters for loot); Ritual (a blood circle appears, kill all monsters inside to earn tribute points); Delirium (fog layer, increasingly difficult monsters, highest potential rewards); Expedition (place charges to unearth ancient caches, then detonate strategically).
+League mechanics you’ll encounter in maps: Breach (a purple hand tears open the ground, fight waves of monsters for loot); Ritual (a blood circle appears, kill all monsters inside to earn tribute points); Delirium (fog layer, increasingly difficult monsters, highest potential rewards); Expedition (place charges to unearth ancient caches, then detonate strategically — see our Expedition guide for remnant priority and Rog recipe values).
 Each mechanic has a full parallel progression system.
 For your first week in the endgame, focus on completing maps and progressing the main Atlas quest (Cataclysm’s Wake) rather than optimizing specific mechanics.

 New to action RPGs altogether?
 Our Elden Ring Nightreign Beginner’s Guide covers another technically demanding action game from a different angle, including how to approach builds without being overwhelmed by systems.